EET368 Practice Test II

 d) None of the above

 13. A certain crystal has the following characteristics: Ls=1 H, Cs=.001 pF, Rs = 150 Ohms, Cm = 5 pF.
-What is the series-resonant frequency of the unit?
+At series-resonance, what is the approximate terminal impedance of the unit?

 14. Another name for the parallel-resonant frequency of a crystal is the: